 Extremely soft and highly addictive!
 These delicious little cheese pastries are a holiday tradition from the island of Crete, but nowadays they are eaten almost everywhere throughout the year at times of celebration.
-Kalitsounia are traditionally made with the fresh soft variety of myzithra cheese (not the salty type), but if you can’t find it, try them with some Italian mascarpone or ricotta.
+Kalitsounia (or Lichnarakia) are traditionally made with the fresh soft variety of myzithra cheese (not the salty type), but if you can’t find it, try them with some Italian mascarpone or ricotta.
 Serve as a delicious dessert with a drizzle of warm honey and a sprinkle of powder cinnamon.
 Enjoy!

 For the dough